 We’ve discovered a recent trend in New England: Belgian inspired restaurants that sell little to no actual Belgian beers on their menu.
 We’ve noticed this on recent visits to Duck Fat in Portland, Maine and Saus in Boston.
 Both restaurants have a quality selection of craft beers, just not Belgian ones.
 And while many local bottle shops in Boston carry Belgian beers, the selection is very limited for one of the world’s greatest beer producing countries.
 So how can Americans learn more about the wonder of Belgian beer?

-This is in reference to beers produced by Trappist monks of the Benedictine faith, some of which have been brewing beer for centuries within their abbey walls.
+This is in reference to beers produced by Trappist monks of the Benedictine faith, some of which have been brewing Belgian beers for centuries within their abbey walls.
 These are not to be confused by ‘abbey style’ ales, which are produced by a wide range of Belgian breweries outside current Belgian abbeys.
 There are only six Belgian monasteries that produce beer, and even among them, there’s varying philosophical differences in how they brew and how they interact with the outside world.
 Listed below are all six, in descending order from largest to smallest beer production.

 2) Westmalle opened in 1836 and produces almost as much as Chimay, but doesn’t export as much of their beer outside Europe as Chimay does.